divnix/digga/README.md

 - **Suites** are a composable, clean and discoverable mechanism for profile aggregation.

 ## Internal Art vs External Art
-Overlays and modules can be defined internally coming form your repo or externally coming from an upstream flake.
+Overlays and modules can be defined internally coming from your repo or externally coming from an upstream flake.
 This distinction serves the library to only export your own work as the public flake output.